 Independent Expert Review program

 We have created an Independent Expert Review program to help reduce the number of cases needing to go through to an Administrative Appeals Tribunal hearing.

-- considering requests for an Independent Expert Review if you have an NDIS matter listed in the AAT that has not been heard, and if the hearing date is more than 8 weeks away.
+If you have an NDIS matter listed in the AAT that has not been heard, you can request the matter be referred for an Independent Expert Review and it will be considered if the hearing date is more than 8 weeks away.

 If you do not have a matter before the AAT and would like to request a review of a decision, please refer to the information on how to Request a review of a decision.